+When we talk about visiting Vietnam, the places that usually come to mind are typically Hanoi or Ho Chi Minh City.
+While it’s understandable why you would want to visit these amazing spots, there’s actually one other place you should consider.
 We're talking about Hoi An!
 Formerly known as Fai-fo and located in Vietnam’s Quang Nam Province, Hoi An is a charming and atmospheric town with plenty to offer its visitors.
 From souvenir shops and beaches to trendy cafes and museums, this UNESCO World Heritage site puts the ‘peace’ in peaceful.
-Still unconvinced?
-Here are a few more reasons why Hoi An is the perfect getaway.
+Here are 8 things you must do in Hoi An for the perfect getaway.

 1. Hoi An Ancient Town

-Dating back between the 15th and 19th century, Hoi An Ancient Town is an amazingly well-preserved example of a traditional South-East Asian trading port.
+Dating back between the 15th and 19th centuries, Hoi An Ancient Town is an amazingly well-preserved example of a traditional Southeast Asian trading port.
 Unlike some other parts of Vietnam, navigating through the ancient town of Hoi An is a breeze!Credit: @jrdavies66 on Instagram

-With its colourful, pedestrian-friendly streets, you can take you time to explore the ancient city and take in the stunning architecture that reflects both local and foreign influences.Credit: @aurel.jacquot on Instagram
+With its colourful, pedestrian-friendly streets, you can take your time to explore the ancient city and take in the stunning architecture that reflects both local and foreign influences.Credit: @aurel.jacquot on Instagram

 Some of the scenes you might encounter during your DIY walking tour might include the beautiful Japanese Covered Bridge, historical wooden merchant homes, the lively food market and some souvenir stores that carry things such as toys, clothing, silk, antiques, handicrafts and much more.